weblicht/curb/components/GenericForms/README.md

 accepts these props:

-  - `submitTo`: unlike in `Form`, where this prop can be an arbitrary callback, in `ManagedForm` it *must* be a Redux thunk action creator that accepts form data and returns a thunk. `ManagedForm` will automatically call `dispatch` on this thunk on form submission.
-The thunk must return the Promise associated with the axios request that submits this data to the server.
+  - `submitTo`: unlike in `Form`, where this prop can be an arbitrary callback, in `ManagedForm` it must be a function that accepts form data, makes a request, and returns a Promise associated with the request.
+This Promise must resolve to the server response associated with the request if the request is successful, and be rejected otherwise.
+(The simplest way to do this is to use [axios](https://github.com/axios/axios) to make the request, and return the Promise that axios returns.
+See example below.)
   - `onSuccess` (optional): a callback to be called after the form has been submitted successfully (i.e., the request made by `submitTo` completes with a 200-level response).
 You can use this, for